mitchellgordon95/DungeonForGoogleHome/README.md

 I'm using open source code kindly provided by Infocom and [posted by devshane](https://github.com/devshane/zork).
 I believe this particular version is called Dungeon, which is what Zork was before Infocom got it and transformed it into Zork I, II, and III.

 ## How does it work?
-First, I modified the original zork executable  to be a command line utility, which accepts a save file name and a user command.
-The utility, when invoked, loads the save file, does the command, and outputs some game text to stdout.
-It then overwrites the save file with the new state.
+Poorly, probably.
+It's pretty much hacked together.

-I wrapped the zork utility in a nodejs app.
-The nodejs app passes input from the Google Home (or other assisstant-enabled devices) to the zork utility, along with a save file name determined by your user id.
+I modified the original zork executable  to be a command line utility.
+Then I wrapped the utility in a nodejs app, which passes input from the Google Home (or other assisstant-enabled devices) to the zork utility, along with a save file name determined by your user id.
 It then relays the output of the zork utility back to the Google Home.

-Finally, I added some things to make zork more usable over voice.
+I also added some things to make zork more usable over voice.
 I redid the "help" command to have navigatable sections.
 I made sure that no output from the app ever exceeded 120 seconds, which is the limit imposed by Google Home.
 I made sure every output from the app ended with a user prompt, and not just a statement, etc.

 Most of these things were done because the app was rejected by Google Home.
 See below for reasons the app was rejected.